questoph/lifehacks/README.md

 ### Available scripts

-- **Parse Skype 8 data export**: Takes the not so optimal export archive offered by Microsoft and transforms it into something useful
+- **skype_parser**: Tweaks the not so optimal export archive for Skype chat data delivered by Microsoft and transforms it into something useful